gopheracademy/gopheracademy-web/upcoming/atlas.md

 problem makes Atlas a sophisticated web service that is composed of many moving pieces.
-This article covers the design of Atlas, and specifically the use case of pairing a front-end Rails application with a collection of Go micro services in the backend.
+This article covers the design of Atlas, and specifically the use case of pairing a front-end Rails application with a collection of Go microservices in the backend.

 ## Background